tlaukkan/zigbee4java/README.md

 zigbee4java
 ===========

-This is a fork of ZB4OSGI for usage without OSGI, refactored API and stability improvements.
+This is a fork of ZB4OSGI for usage without OSGI.
+Changes include removal of OSGI related dependencies, refactored API and stability improvements.

 This library provides API to Zigbee network through CC2531 dongle.